B-eck37/DM-Hackathon-WPX3/README.md

 - "There will be no points awarded for the style of the project only functionality" - Todd Ross

-- You have an hour and a half to create as many features you can based off the features listed below.
-Who ever has the most points after an hour and a half gets the main prize.
+- You have an hour to create as many features you can based off the features listed above.
+Who ever has the most points after an hour gets the main prize.
 Second place will also get a prize.
 In the event of a tie, the winner of the tie breaker will go to who has the least number of lines in your code.